casper-network/docs-archive/workflow/two-party-multi-sig.rst

 The state of the ``Account`` can be altered by sending a ``Deploy`` which executes WASM that will associate the ``AccountHash`` of the **AA**.

-For the purposes of this guide, a smart contract has been written and is stored in its `Github Repository <https://github.com/casper-ecosystem/two-party-multi-sig>`_.
+For this guide, a smart contract has been written and is stored in its `Github Repository <https://github.com/casper-ecosystem/two-party-multi-sig>`_.
 The repository contains a ``Makefile`` with the build commands necessary to compile the contract to generate the necessary WASM.

 .. code-block:: bash